DYUR: 2017-2024: Halo Halo Radio

 On May 1, 2017, the station was relaunched as Halo Halo, the first and only FM station in each city playing only Original Pilipino Music.

 In 2019, the station moved to the third floor of The Space Building in Mandaue, where Viva's satellite offices are also located.

 In 2020, at the height of the COVID-19 pandemic, Halo Halo Radio transition to a fully automated OPM station.

 On December 16, 2021, the station went off the air for the second time as an effect of Typhoon Odette (Rai)'s onslaught, but it returned on-air few weeks later in January 2022 after the power was restored in the station's building.

 On August 2, 2024, Halo Halo Radio quietly signed off for the last time.

 2024-present: 105.1 TMC

 On August 10, 2024, Tops Media Center, owned by content creator James Magik (also known as 'Kuya Magik') and former Y101 FM personality Jiggy Jr. (later became as Jiggy Juice), took over the station's operations and brought it back on air as 105.1 TMC, taken from its namesake.
 It is the city's first radio station to carry a Vispop format.
 It transferred to its new home in the fourth floor of Tops Circle in Busay, Cebu City.
 The station was officially launched on September 27, 2024.

-On January 9, 2025, 105.1 TMC went off the air for a month due to the technical upgrades and the transmitter renovation, but continuing its broadcast online through TMC's website.
-It formally resumed operations on terrestrial radio on February 5 after the installing new transmitting equipment with its newly improved 10,000-watt stereo transmitter on the rooftop of the Tops Circle, providing improved signal reception in the Metro Cebu Area.
+On January 9, 2025, 105.1 TMC went off the terrestrial air due to the technical upgrades and the transmitter renovation, continuing its broadcast online through TMC's website.
+It formally resumed operations on terrestrial radio on February 5.